220620-java/p0-colbyktang/project0.md

 # Project 0
-For Project 0, you will be building a console-based application that will be presented on Wednesday, July 6, 2022.
-For this application you may choose one of the following concepts:
+For Project 0, I will be building a console-based application that will be presented on Wednesday, July 6, 2022.
-- a banking application
-- course registration application
-- any other trainer-approved idea that is similar in functionality to the above project ideas (explicit trainer approval required for this)

-## Banking Application Details

-### User Stories
-As a user, I can:
-- [ ] register a new user account with the system (must be secured with a password)
-- [ ] login with my existing credentials
-- [ ] create at least one account
-- [ ] deposit funds into an account (use doubles, not ints)
-- [ ] withdraw funds from an account (no overdrafting!)
-- [ ] view the balance of my account(s) (all balance displays must be in proper currency format)

-### Suggested Bonus User Stories
-As a user I can:
-- [ ] view the transaction history for an account
-- [ ] create multiple accounts per user (checking, savings, etc.)
-- [ ] share a joint account with another user
-- [ ] transfer money between accounts

 ## Course Registration Application Details